-(149) "Natural gas liquids" means the liquid hydrocarbons that are gaseous in the reservoir, but will can be separated out in liquid form at the surface at the pressures and temperatures at which separators normally operate.
+(14) "Natural gas liquids" means the liquid hydrocarbons that are gaseous in the reservoir, but can be will-separated out in liquid form at the surface at the pressures and temperatures at which separators normally operate.
 The liquids consist of varying proportions of butane, propane, pentane and heavier fractions, with little or no methane or ethane.
-Natural gas liquids can be classified according to their vapor pressures as low (condensate), intermediate (natural gasoline), and high (liquefied petroleum gas).
-Natural gas liquids is commonly abbreviated as NGL.
+Natural gas liquids can be classified according to their vapor pressures as low (condensate), intermediate (natural gasoline) and high (liquefied petroleum gas) vapor pressure.
+Natural gas liquids include propane, butane, pentane, hexane and heptane, but not methane and ethane, since these hydrocarbons need refrigeration to be liquefied.
+The term is commonly abbreviated as NGL.

-(1520) "Natural gas plant liquids" means hydrocarbon compounds in raw gas that are separated as liquids at gas processing plants, fractionating plants, and cycling plants.
+(15) "Natural gas plant liquids" means hydrocarbon compounds in raw gas that are separated as liquids at gas processing plants, fractionating plants, and cycling plants.
 Natural gas plant liquids obtained include ethane, liquefied petroleum gases (propane and the butanes), and pentanes plus any heavier hydrocarbon compounds.
 Component products may be fractionated or mixed.

-(1621) "Occupied structure" means a building with walls and a roof within which individuals live or customarily work.
+(16) "Occupied structure" means a building with walls and a roof within which individuals live or customarily work.

-(1722) "Oil" means and includes crude petroleum oil and other hydrocarbons, regardless of gravity, that are produced at the wellhead in liquid form and the liquid hydrocarbons known as distillate or condensate recovered or extracted from gas.
+(17) "Oil" means and includes crude petroleum oil and other hydrocarbons, regardless of gravity, that are produced at the wellhead in liquid form and the liquid hydrocarbons known as distillate or condensate recovered or extracted from gas.

-(1823) "Oil and gas" means oil or gas or both.
+(18) "Oil and gas" means oil or gas or both.
 "Oil and gas" refers not only to oil and gas in combination with each other but also generally to oil, gas, casinghead gas, casinghead gasoline, gas-distillate or other hydrocarbons, or any combination or combinations thereof, which may be found in or produced from a common source or supply of oil, oil and gas, or gas-distillate.